You Don't Know Me (TV series): Development

 It was announced in February 2020 that Snowed-In Productions would adapt Mahmood's novel for the BBC with Tom Edge as writer and Sarmad Masud as director.
 Jules Hussey is series producer and Rienkje Attoh is producer.
 Set to executive produce are Kate Crowe and Lucy Richer of the BBC as well as Ruth Kenley-Letts, Neil Blair, and Jenny Van Der Lande.

 Casting

 Bukky Bakray joined the cast in March 2021.

 Filming

 Principal photography began in February 2021 in Birmingham.

 Release

 First look images were revealed in May 2021.
 The BBC released a trailer on 16 November 2021.

+Reception

+Ed Cumming from The Independent gave the first episode four out of five stars, commending the clever storytelling.
+Rebecca Nicholson of The Guardian awarded the first episode three stars out of five, praising the performances but criticizing the pacing and format.